- Obesity has nearly tripled worldwide in the past 2 decades

 Whatever you do, don’t despair.
 There is help available to enhance your decision to embark on a healthier lifestyle and we are here to support you along the way.

-Dr Rhianna McClymont, Lead GP, Livi
+Reviewed by Dr Rhianna McClymont, Lead GP, Livi